dahlke/temporal-saas-customer-lifecycle/README.md

 - SendFeedbackEmail
   - Clear our Saga compensations
 - ChargeCustomer on a loop every 10 seconds
+  - NOTE: this runs in a child workflow if the scenario is set to `SCENARIO_CHILD_WORKFLOW`
   - CancelSubscriptionSignal to cancel

 ## Onboarding Signals